TERREMEMBER/znbase/docs/content/latest/deploy/docker/docker-compose.md

   </li>
 </ul>

-Use [docker-compose](https://docs.docker.com/compose/overview/) utility to create and manage YugabyteDB local clusters.
+Use [docker-compose](https://docs.docker.com/compose/overview/) utility to create and manage ZNbaseDB local clusters.
 Note that this approach is not recommended for multi-node clusters used for performance testing and production environments.

 ## 1. Create a single node cluster